 Will a Twin Comforter Fit a Twin XL Bed?

 If you’re a freshman and just starting your dorm life, you may want to prepare and pack early on.
 One of the most important items you’d need is the comforter for the dorm bed.
 But which size will suit dorm beds?
 Almost all dorm beds have a twin XL mattress.
 While choosing the bedding materials, one must keep in mind this size.
 Since there is no twin XL-sized comforter in the market, people often get confused about which size they should get for the best comfort.
 The majority of the students choose twin comforters, but will a twin comforter fit a twin XL bed?
-Are there better options out there?
+The quick answer is yes, partially, but are there better options out there?
 Let’s find out the best comfortable size for your dorm bed.
 When you’re done, make sure to check out the best comforters for a good nights sleep!